-As we all know, content creation isn't as simple as just stringing together a few words and clicking "publish."
+As we all know, content creation isn't as simple as just stringing together a few words and hitting "publish."
 At least all high-quality content creators know this.

-From start to finish, content creation has quite a few steps if you really think about it -- concepting, production, and the whole editorial process.
-Unfortunately, it's that last one that often gets undermined, rushed through, or altogether just swept aside as writers and content creators hurry to get things out the door.
-But if you really want to ship a remarkable, high-quality piece of content, you can't afford to overlook the editing process.
+If you really think about it, the editorial process has quite a few steps -- from ideation, to concepting, to production, to proofreading, editing and copyediting.
+Unfortunately, it's that last part that often gets undermined, rushed through, or altogether just swept aside as writers and content creators hurry to get content out the door.
+But if you really want to ship remarkable, high-quality content, you can't afford to overlook the proofreading and editing process.

-And during that editorial process, where there really is a lot to consider, it can be difficult to remember everything you should be thinking about before a piece of content is truly ready to rock.
-So in an effort to make things a little easier on you, we decided to compile a checklist you can bookmark (or download a PDF version of here) and use to make sure your next piece of content is ready and raring to go, whether it be a simple blog post or something longer form, like an ebook.
+The problem is, it can be difficult to remember every little editing consideration you should be making.
+So in an effort to make things a little easier on you, we compiled a complete online editing and proofreading checklist you can bookmark (or download a PDF version of here) and use to make sure your next piece of content is ready and raring to go, whether it be a simple blog post or something longer form, like an ebook.

 Consider these high-level questions at the beginning stages of the editorial process.
-(Tip: Ask contributors to run a working title/brief outline for the piece of content by you before they start writing so you can steer them in the right direction and save writers' time.)
+(Tip: Ask contributors to show you a working title and/or a brief outline for the piece of content before they start writing so you can steer them in the right direction and save writers' time.)

 Article Structure & Formatting

-The way the writer presents and organizes their content and ideas is an important part of the editing process.
+Optimizing the way the writer organizes their content and ideas is an important part of the editing process.
 Ask yourself these questions to determine whether the content is structured and formatted in an optimal way.

 This section is pretty important, for obvious reasons.
-Here are the important things to consider as you're evaluating the writing in and of itself.
+Here are the critical things to consider as you're evaluating the writing in and of itself.

-These are some additional considerations to make that can take your content from okay to awesome.
+Here are some additional tips that can transform your content from okay to awesome.